quic/aimet/Docs/install/install_docker.rst

     #.
 For the PyTorch 2.1 GPU variant, use `torch-gpu`
     #.
 For the PyTorch 2.1 CPU variant, use `torch-cpu`
     #.
 For the PyTorch 1.13 GPU variant, use `torch-gpu-pt113`
     #.
-For the PyTorch 1.13 CPU variant, use `torch-cpu-pt113`
-    #.
 For the TensorFlow GPU variant, use `tf-gpu`
     #.
 For the TensorFlow CPU variant, use `tf-cpu`
     #.
 For the ONNX GPU variant, use `onnx-gpu`